stackblitz/docs/docs/teams/collaboration-and-access-control.md

 ![Sharing settings](./assets/sharing-settings.png)

+### Team settings
+When collaborating inside a StackBlitz Team, you have these additional controls:
+- Allow or disallow members to invite external users to collaborate on projects
+- Select the highest level of visibility (private, secret, public) allowed for projects
+- Default a members role to co-owner, editor, and viewer

 :::tip
 Currently it is not possible to hide projects (or remove edit access) from other members within the StackBlitz Team.
 Selecting Visibility: Private will only hide the project from users NOT in the Team.
 [Let us know](mailto:hello@stackblitz.com) if additional configurability here is important to you.
 :::